AanshOjha/Gemini-API-Testing/Readme.md

 * Way of converting complex data (like words, images, or other forms of content) into vectors.
 This process is called "embedding" because it embeds the information into a high-dimensional space.
 * A vector database stores these vector embeddings.

-# Exploring and Optimizing PDF Vector Storage and Retrieval with Qdrant and Gemini APIs

 ## Using Qdrant
 1. Run this in terminal
 ```